Research Software Curriculum

 - Video testing lesson - recording from software testing workshop by Code Refinery

-- Modular coding - slides on modular code from Code Refinery
+- Modular coding - modular code development from Code Refinery

 Docker